All Episodes

 I think the chan ought to be pants up, don't loot.

-Yeah, well, who's gonna say that?
+Yeah, well, who's going to say that?

-Apparently nobody.
+Apparently, nobody.

 Hands up, don't loot.

-No, you are failing to exhibit the proper sensitivity and understanding of the uh tension that is felt by the looters and by the rioters.
+No, you are failing to exhibit the proper sensitivity and understanding of the tension that is felt by the looters and by the rioters.

-And you calling here and making insensitive smart ass comments like that is only going to make the situation worse.
+And you calling here and making insensitive, smart-ass comments like that is only going to make the situation worse.

-What do you mean?
+What do you mean, hands up, don't loot?

-Don't you know that the problem here is the cops.
+Don't you know that the problem here is the cops?

-That's that's pants up, don't loot.
+That's pants up, don't loot.

-Pants up don't loot.
+Pants up, don't loot.

-Yeah, pants up don't loot.
+Yeah, pants up, don't loot.

 That's reality.

-So now you're making fun of fashion choices, in addition.
+So now you're making fun of fashion choices in addition, in addition to everything else.

 See, people like you are the problem.